To publish your book through a traditional publisher, you will need a literary agent and a query letter. These query letter tips will help.

 - Publishers Marketplace (fee based)

-- Writers Market list of literary agents (fee based)
+- Directory of literary agents (fee based)

 And don’t forget Google.
 Try searching for “literary agent” and your genre.
 For example: “literary agent self-help”.
 Or “literary agent dystopian future”.

 Before you start writing, pull out a sheet of paper.
 If you spent time staring at a blank sheet of paper while writing your masterpiece, it might have been because of writer’s block.
 Now, you are staring at it for a different reason.